itakatz/voice_face_match_task/README.md

 ```
 bash scripts/test.sh
 ```

-The repository contains a trained model and a small test data file (64 samples) with embeddings, as an example to the expected format.
+The repository contains a trained model and a small test data file (64 samples) with embeddings, as an example to the expected input format.
 Test file should contain 4 numpy arrays: `voice_embed, face1_embed, face2_embed, labels`, with samples indexed by the first dimension.
-It can be loaded by:
+It is loaded by:
 ```
 voice_embed, face1_embed, face2_embed, labels = pickle.load(open('test_data/test_data.pickle', 'rb'))
 ```